jamba.bat for Windows) is the main script that Jamba generates for you to help in invoking the right set of

 AudioComponentRegistrar background process and reopening Logic seems to force it to load the new one.

-cmake (with the proper config flag and folder) with the provided target
+cmake (with the proper config flag and folder) with the provided command treated as the name of a CMake target

 > ./jamba.sh -n my-custom-target cmake --build . --config Debug --target my-custom-target